State/event based versus purely Action or State based Logics: Conclusions

 \section{Conclusions}

 We have defined the logic UCTL* over modified Kripke transition systems.
 Given recent developments~\cite{DBLP:journals/tosem/FantechiGLMPT12,DBLP:books/sp/sensoria2011/GnesiM11}, we claim this step is a worthwhile one.
 We have also modified Kripke modal transition systems in similar fashion and defined a logic, UPML, over these systems.
-We have defined mappings between the various logics in the 2-valued case that preserve truth but have shied away from such an approach in the 3-valued case.
-As reported in~\cite{DBLP:conf/lics/NicolaV90a}, the results of~\cite{DBLP:conf/litp/NicolaV90} led to practial gains in model checking at the time but with the plethora of model checkers around today it seems unlikely that similar results for 3-valued logics will have any impact.
-The results of~\cite{DBLP:conf/vmcai/GodefroidJ03} are not quite complete, their Kripke modal transition systems do not carry actions on their transitions, but a full investigation of the 3-valued case is likely to have only theoretical interest and is therefore left for future work.
+We have defined mappings between the various logics in the 2-valued case.
+As reported in~\cite{DBLP:conf/lics/NicolaV90a}, the results of~\cite{DBLP:conf/litp/NicolaV90} led to practial gains in model checking at the time and it is interesting to note that, despite the plethora of model checkers around today, such mappings are still of practical use.
+For example, the mappings between UCTL, CTL and ACTL are used in the UMC model checker~\cite{DBLP:journals/scp/BeekFGM11}, which calls a minimisation program from the mCRL2 framework~\cite{DBLP:conf/dagstuhl/GrooteMRUW06} that works on labelled transition systems.
+The Kripke transition systems are therefore encoded as labelled transition systems as part of the minimisation process.
+Finally, we note that the results of~\cite{DBLP:conf/vmcai/GodefroidJ03} are not quite complete, their Kripke modal transition systems do not carry actions on their transitions, but a full investigation of the 3-valued case is left for future work.